A Plumbing We Will Go: Production notes

 A Plumbing We Will Go was filmed on December 13–18, 1939, the last Stooge film produced in the 1930s.
 It was a remake of the Sidney and Murray short film, Plumbing for Gold (1934), and would be remade again with El Brendel and Shemp Howard as Pick a Peck of Plumbers (1944).
 The Stooges remade A Plumbing We Will Go as Vagabond Loafers (1949) and Scheming Schemers (1956) using stock footage.
 The original story in Plumbing for Gold involved searching for a lost ring which the Stooges did not use until Scheming Schemers.

 Curly recreated the maze-of-pipes gag several years later in Swing Parade of 1946 (1946).
 Shemp Howard attempted it as well in Vagabond Loafers and Scheming Schemers, while Joe DeRita also attempted the gag in Have Rocket, Will Travel (1959).
 The chicken-stealing segment that opens the film was also reworked in Listen, Judge (1952).

 Aside from the aforementioned reworked films, footage from A Plumbing We Will Go also reappeared in the compilation feature film Stop!
 Look! and Laugh!
 (1960).

 Like A Ducking They Did Go (1939), the title is a play on the children's song, "A-Hunting We Will Go".

-Reception and influence
+Reception and legacy

 Curly's performance in A Plumbing We Will Go is generally considered by Three Stooges fans to be one of his best.
 Curly himself considered A Plumbing We Will Go among his favorite Three Stooges shorts.

-Director Sam Raimi paid homage to A Plumbing We Will Go—specifically the gag in which a lightbulb fills with water—in the 1981 horror film The Evil Dead, with a scene featuring a lightbulb filling with blood, as well as blood pouring from wall sockets.
+Director Sam Raimi paid homage to A Plumbing We Will Go—specifically the gag in which a lightbulb fills with water—in the 1981 cult horror film The Evil Dead, with a scene featuring a lightbulb filling with blood, as well as blood pouring from wall sockets.